threefjord/pxedock/README.md

       fixed-address <intended ip>;
     }

-In the hostlist file (specified with the env variable 'host_file' (mounted from host onto container's /etc/dhcp/conf.d) to have the dhcp server recognize and offer addresses to them.
-The following are examples of possible running configurations (all assuming files in current directory, with hostlist in $(pwd)/conf.d/$host_file):
+in the hostlist file, (specified with the env variable 'host_file', default 'hostlist', and mounted from host onto container's /etc/dhcp/conf.d) to have the dhcp server recognize and offer addresses to them.
+The following are examples of possible running configurations (all assuming files in current directory, with host list in
+$(pwd)/conf.d/$host_file):

 Run a the container (without providing a host list, will not DHCPOffer, but useful to test connection?):